 There are many ways to get more backlinks, such as:

-- Take a look at your competitors to see where their links are coming from
+- Conduct a competitor analysis to see where your competitors’s links are coming from

 - Add your website to directories

 - Perform digital PR and outreach by sending articles to local, national or global online publications

 When trying to get more links back to your site, make sure that you’re not getting a sudden onslaught of them, since Google will find this suspicious.

 Link-building is a long-term process, meaning it takes time to build a good backlink profile and you shouldn’t try to rush this by buying links.
 Buying links shows an intent to manipulate rankings, which is against Google’s rules and can land your website in trouble.

 Tip 4 – Ensure the Site is Mobile-Friendly

 Mobiles are used more and more for things like accessing social media, making purchases and managing bank accounts; in the second quarter of 2020, mobiles were responsible for 51.53% of all traffic worldwide.

 So, it’s not surprising that having mobile-friendly sites can improve your DA score and help you to rank higher in SERPs.
 If you haven’t optimised your site for mobile, now is the time – you can check whether your website is optimised with Google’s Mobile-Friendly Test.

 A responsive site means each page and font size adjusts to different screens automatically, as you can see from our example: